Living-Seed-Cut/app/README.md

 - 📊 **Real-time Progress** - Track extraction progress with live updates
 - 📜 **Download History** - Keep track of your recent extractions
 - ⚡ **Fast & Free** - No registration required, completely free to use
-- 🎨 **Modern UI** - Beautiful, responsive design that works on all devices
+- ⚡ **Fast & Free** - No registration required, completely free to use

 ---